raymondjestrada/homework-week-11-Note-Taker/README.md

 ## Contributing
 ​Contributors: N/A
 ## Tests
-The following is needed to run the test: N/A
+The following is needed to run the test: Jests
 ## Questions
 If you have any questions about the repo, open an issue or contact me directly at : https://github.com/raymondjestrada.